-- Step 1 Attend a presentation at your high school. - Step 2 Complete the career preference survey. - Step 3 Complete the high school application at: www.metrotech.edu - Step 4 Return all forms to the Metro Tech recruiter for your high school at: www.portal.metrotech.edu/applynow - Step 5 Visit with a Metro Tech staff member to complete the enrollment process.
+- Step 1 Attend a presentation at your high school. - Step 2 Complete the high school application at: www.metrotech.edu - Step 3 Return all forms to the Metro Tech advisor/counselor for your high school. - Step 4 Visit with a Metro Tech staff member to complete the enrollment process.